vmmuthu31/Twiiter-using-web3-and-blockchain/README.md

+# Why BlockChain?

+It will create a trusted, unfilterable, uncensorable repository of data and information that is accessible worldwide.
+It is this characteristic that will drive the creation of the third generation of the internet.
+And this is why the blockchain is the future of the internet.

 # Twitter-using-web3-and-blockchain
 Nextjs is used for frontend, solidity is for implementation of smart contracts, sanity.i.o is used to manage the text and images.